“There is never an excuse for sexual assault, domestic or family violence.”

 - Is everything okay with you?

 - You seemed tired/stressed/anxious lately.
 Are you okay?

 - Your partner seemed to be agitated with you.
 Is everything okay?

 It is important to give your friend or loved one opportunities to speak in private, but don’t pressure or confront them.
 If you pressure the victim, they may feel even more isolated and unsupported.

 I’m from a CALD background with specific cultural and religious beliefs.
 Are there any support services available from that specific community?

 There are some support services available for specific cultural/religious groups.
-Please check the Multicultural SA website for more information or click below.
+Please check the Multicultural SA website for more information.